Grid AI Readiness Gap Analysis

 - Utilities may experience improved decision-making with real-time data and analytics capabilities.

-- Customer satisfaction can increase due to better service delivery and responsiveness.
+- Customer satisfaction can increase due to better service delivery and responsiveness, but not all implementations succeed.

-- AI implementation can provide competitive advantages in innovation and service offerings.
+- AI implementation can provide competitive advantages in innovation and service offerings, although risks exist.

-- Ultimately, successful AI integration fosters long-term sustainability and growth for utilities.
+- Ultimately, successful AI integration fosters long-term sustainability and growth for utilities, requiring ongoing evaluation.

 - Common challenges include resistance to change and lack of understanding of AI benefits.